 Since opening in March 2005, Sweat Records has become an institution in its own right, and Lolo continues to be passionately involved in the local cultural landscape.
-She DJs regularly, books shows, serves as Secretary on the Florida Chapter Board of the Recording Academy, and is an alumnus of Class VII of the Miami Foundation’s Miami Fellows young leaders program.
+She DJs regularly, books shows, serves on the Florida Chapter Board of the Recording Academy, and is an alumnus of Class VII of the Miami Foundation’s Miami Fellows young leaders program.

 EMILE MILGRIM, managing partner/music buyer – is a Miami native with an insane, deep and varied knowledge of music, but especially blues/soul/r&b and “sad bastard music”.
 She is the founder and owner of the awesome Other Electricities record label which puts out interesting and experimental albums from around the world.
 She plays drums in gospel noir group Quarter Horses and co-founded the Miami Girls Rock Camp.